Men's Curl Club

 • Mousse.

-Common mistake: Dry brushing and losing wave definition.
+Common mistake: Dry brushing and losing the S-wave shape.

 Curl type